 Send us an email: info@iVET360.com

 Justin Vandeberghe is managing director of marketing at iVET360, which he co-founded in 2013.
-Under his leadership, iVET360 has developed veterinary marketing initiatives that reach millions of people each year. iVET360 provides private practice, primary-care veterinary hospitals with management services, including staff development trainings, marketing campaigns and financial, operational and customer care analytics.
+Under his leadership, iVET360 has developed veterinary marketing initiatives that reach millions of people each year. iVET360 provides private practice, primary-care veterinary hospitals with management services, including staff development training, marketing campaigns and financial, operational and customer care analytics.
 In addition to 17 percent growth in revenue, iVET360’s clients saw a 24 percent increase in new client growth on average in 2015.

 Also published on Medium.